-Given the diversity of people sending money out, remittances from the UAE happen to play a huge role in supporting numerous economies around the world, providing a lifeline for countless families and communities.
-This money contributes to poverty reduction, education, healthcare, and overall economic growth and development, as the United Nations have so often stated.
+Given the diversity of people sending money back home, remittances from the UAE play a huge role in supporting numerous economies around the world, providing an economic lifeline for countless families and communities.
+This money contributes to poverty reduction, education, healthcare, and overall economic growth and development, as stated by the United Nations.

 In fact, remittance flows from diasporas have become essential to many countries, even far more than foreign direct investment (FDI).

-The World Bank reported in 2018 that of all low-and-middle-income-countries (LMICs, also known as developing countries), only China had more FDI than remittances.
-That statement speaks volumes for the power of global money transfers.
+The World Bank reported in 2018 that of all low-and-middle-income countries (LMICs, also known as developing countries), only China had more FDI than remittances.
+That statement speaks volumes about the power of global money transfers.

 Today, remittances have become a significant component of the national economy of many countries when considered as a percent of GDP.
-As an example, a country like Tonga has a remittance to GDP ratio of 49.9%, according to data from Visual Capitalist, a data analytics firm.
+As an example, a country like Tonga has a remittance to GDP ratio of 49.9%, according to data from Visual Capitalist.
 Lebanon (37.8%), Samoa (33.7%), Tajikistan (32%), and Kyrgyz Republic (31.2%) are other countries with high remittances to GDP.